 Perhaps I sound like an evangelist for blogging as the ‘scholarship of the future’.
 I am not.
 I do not think every academic should blog, and I certainly do not think blogging should replace all the other ways in which we carry on our work as intellectuals and educators.
 Blogging will neither suit nor serve every academic nor every academic purpose.
 I am convinced, though, that academic blogging can and should have an acknowledged place in the overall ecology of scholarship.
 It does contribute – and should be recognized as contributing – to both the intellectual and the institutional goals of our universities.

-The irony of it is, though, is that this site is glacial and insular, by choice and by necessity.
-And as for dissemination: the number of people that once visited here out of interest has long since been replaced with those who stumble across it by accident.
+The shame is, though, that this site is glacial and insular, by choice and by necessity.
+And as for dissemination, I suspect the number of people that once visited here out of interest has long since been replaced with those who stumble across it by accident.

 That’s just fine.
 I’ve never been obsessed with building an audience.
 But any blogger worth their salt needs to be popular and confident.
 There are blogging friends of mine who will promote just about every blog they know apart from this one.
-I think that tells me all I need to know about my value as a writer.
-We shouldn’t live our lives by statistics, but those sensitive to the climes of research know far better than to ignore them.
+I think that tells me all I need to know.

 Beginning of the end, then?
 Who knows?